Chicken Pot Pie Casserole

 Chicken Pot Pie Casserole is a well-rounded and filling meal all on its own.

-However, if you’re looking to bulk your meal up a bit, serve a scoop of casserole with a side of Roasted Veggies, Garlic Herb Dinner Rolls, Garlic Mashed Potatoes, or a simple side salad!
+However, if you’re looking to fill out your meal up a bit, serve a scoop of casserole with a side of Roasted Veggies, Garlic Herb Dinner Rolls, Garlic Mashed Potatoes, or a simple side salad!

 ashley avatar